friflo/Friflo.Json.Fliox/Engine/README.md

             Add `Entity.Enabled` to enable/disable an entity.
             Add `Entity.EnableTree()` / `Entity.DisableTree()` to enable/disable recursively the child entities of an entity.

+- 1.19.0    Support using vector types - e.g. `Vector3` - as component fields for .NET 7 or higher.
+            Add `ArchetypeQuery.ForEachEntity()` for convenient query iteration.

 # Development